 Why should you buy OEM Motorcycle Parts?

 Most people that want to buy OEM parts are looking for an exact, model-specific replacement part for their motorcycle.
-While we carry some OEM parts here, for the most part you will have to deal directly with the manufacturer or a licensed dealer.
-OEM parts are generally more expensive than Aftermarket parts, but that higher price does not always mean higher quality.
+While we carry some OEM here, for the most part you will have to deal directly with the manufacturer or a licensed dealer.
+OEM is generally more expensive than Aftermarket, but that higher price does not always mean higher quality.

 What are Aftermarket Motorcycle Parts?

-Aftermarket parts for your bike don't carry the official name-brand logo or guarantee as your motorcycle's manufacturer, and while some are bike-specific other Aftermarket parts will fit and work on a great number of different motorcycles.
-Aftermarket parts are made my any number of manufacturer, though their parts must still meet certain criteria and safety standards to be sold as anything other than novelty items.
+Aftermarket parts for your bike don't carry the official name-brand logo or guarantee as your motorcycle's manufacturer, and while some are bike-specific, other parts will fit and work on a great number of different motorcycles.
+Aftermarket bike parts are made by any number of manufacturers, but they must still meet certain criteria and safety standards to be sold as anything other than novelty items.

-Aftermarket parts are easily the best way for riders to customize their motorcycle's look and update its performance.
+Aftermarket is easily the best way for riders to customize their motorcycle's look and update its performance.
 Buying an Aftermarket motorcycle exhaust, for example, could lead to a dramatic improvement in performance and acceleration.
 An Aftermarket side mirror, on the other hand, might just give you the kind of style and class you want but couldn't quite perfect using OEM parts.
-Aftermarket motorcycle parts are generally less expensive than OEM parts, though there are some specialty and performance items than can be more expensive than simple, exact replacement parts from the original manufacturer of your motorcycle.
+Aftermarket motorcycle parts are generally less expensive than OEM, though there are some specialty and performance items than can be more expensive than simple, exact replacement parts from the original manufacturer of your motorcycle.